Why Menopausal Symptoms May Continue

 Add flaxseeds to your diet: Flaxseeds are rich in omega-3 fatty acids as well as lignans.
 These lignans act as phytoestrogens which may be able to help lessen some of the symptoms associated with menopause.
 It’s best to consume ground flaxseeds as they are much easier to digest than the whole seed.

-Try yoga and meditation to reduce stress.
+Try yoga to reduce stress.
 Heated or hot yoga is not advised.

 Be sure you are consuming enough water.
 During menopause, you tend to sweat more often which means you lose more fluid.
 Strive to get at least eight glasses of water in per day.
 Add young coconut water or watermelons to cool your core temperature from the inside out.